 Here are the six main steps to better understand how the hands of your mechanical watch tell the time:

-- The hands advance on the dial.
+- The hands move forward on the dial.

 An automatic watch has a nice aesthetic advantage.
-This is because the seconds hand does not jump a second but many more small jumps.
-Everything is more fluid and aesthetic.
+Indeed, the seconds hand does not jump one second but many more small jumps.
+The whole thing is more fluid and aesthetic.
 Now that you are relentless about mechanical watches and mechanical automatic watches, you can discover our men's automatic watches, and our women's automatic watches.